 But you don’t have to help at all costs.
 You don’t have to help if you would be putting yourself or other people in danger, or if there is another good reason not to intervene.

-Take this example: you arrive at the scene of an accident involving dozens of people.
+For example, you arrive at the scene of an accident involving dozens of people.
 After calling 911, you help the most seriously injured.
 You can’t be blamed for not helping people you don’t have time to help.

-Here is another example: you see a car plunge into a river after an accident.
+Here is another example.
+You see a car plunge into a river after an accident.
 If you can’t swim, you don’t have a duty to try to save the victims.
 But you do have to call for help as soon as possible.

 If I help during an emergency but I cause injury, can I be held responsible?